vovagorodok/chess_peripheral_protocol/README.md

 ```

 ### Chess 960
-Same as `standard`, but castling indicates as king and rook starting positions.
+Same as `standard`, but castling is indicated as king and rook starting positions.
 ```
 c) move e1h1
 ```